Knowledge about Coaching and Mentoring

 The future of coaching.

-Where are we coming from?
-Where are we going?
+Coaching.
+Where do we come from?
+Where are we heading?

 I had no idea what I was getting into back in 1979 when, with the support of Tim Gallwey and three colleagues, I started a little London based tennis and ski school called The Inner Game.
 Our attempts to break into the tennis and ski teaching establishment were rejected (they thought that what we were doing was weird), so we set up successful independent recreational courses for adults in both.